seifomran132/StoreFrontBackEnd_udacity/README.md

 #### Get orders by user

-To get order by user you should go to this link `http://localhost:3000/orders/:id` with `GET` method and you should add the user id in the request body like this
+To get order by user you should go to this link `http://localhost:3000/orders/:id` with `GET` method and you should add the user id in the request params like this

 {
-"user_id": 1
+"id": 1
 }

 #### Get completed orders